da-ivancho/ivanhernandez.dev/content/posts/how-to-publish-a-blog-with-hugo.md

 {{< highlight bash >}} hugo version {{< /highlight >}}

-## Create the website in your local computer {#item-2}
+## Create the website in your local computer {#item-3}

 Make sure you are in the directory where you want your website created.
 In my example I have a Projects folder inside Documents.
+So go ahead with the following command:

 ```bash
 cd ~/Documents/Projects